Best practice in web design

 What is user-friendliness?

-User-friendly is a term that describes features and functions that make using a device, system or a website easier.
+User-friendly is a term that describes features and functions that make using a device, system or website easier.
 There are many ways to define 'user-friendly' and many more ways to put this concept into practice across your website or application.

 Examples of user-friendly elements may include: